DerekNonGeneric/proposal-assertion-error/README.md

 };
 ```

-This is not only for pretty printing error messages!
-We can use this data for
+AssertionError is not only for pretty printing error messages.
-making the assertion itself.

 ```mjs
 assert.heals = (pokemon, fn, message) => {